WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Answer:

 Although the plainland extends from the southwest to the northeast as per the course of the river, it is quite narrow.
-In this region, the tropical grasslands called Llanos is located.
+In this region, the tropical grasslands called Llanos are located.

 Question 4.
 Write a brief note on the highest waterfall of the world.